tota-dart/tota-website/pages/docs/deployment/netlify.md

 ## Create an access token

 Tota needs your authorization to deploy a site to your Netlify account.
-You can generate an access token for this purpose within the Netlify admin UI by following the steps in this help article.
+You can generate an access token for this purpose within the Netlify admin UI by following the steps in the following help article.

 * [How to create an access token on Netlify](/articles/how-to-create-an-access-token-on-netlify)